AbsurdFacts/Oxygen/README.md

 # Oxygen! 🔥
 Are u tired of just seeing only vape configs and no real clients?
 Are u tired of seeing 0prime making showcases of skidded vape configs (im talking to u velocity)?
-WELL UR IN FOR THE RIGHT THING!
+WELL UR IN FOR THE RIGHT THING!!
-## Discord Server 💽
-This is the dc server lol
 ## Features 😎
 This has Speed, ESP.
 We are new so we dont have much.
 ## Oxygen Private 🤯